 What to see in Bansko?

 Passing by the city square you will see the museum – houses of Nicola Vaptsarov – a great Bulgarian poet born in Bansko and Neofit Rilski – a famous activist of the Bulgarian Renaissance.
 There is also an Art Gallery where you can see more than 500 paintings of Bulgarian and international artists.
 One of the landmarks of Bansko is The Church of the Holy Trinity with its church clock tower that looks at you from above.
 You cannot miss it out as it’s on your way to the shopping street and the ski slopes.
-The church is magnificent and impressive building – very beautiful from outside and inside.
+The church is magnificent – very beautiful from outside and inside.
 Don’t just pass by, visit it!

 After the old town, begins the shopping street – you can do some shopping, have a coffee or buy souvenirs for your family and friends there.